 Croatia is one of the most popular destinations in Europe.
 It’s the go-to spot for stunning beaches, rugged islands, historic architecture, and all the sailing you could ask for.

-Once you get off the coast, it feels like you have the country to yourself.
+Once you get off the main stretch of the coast, it feels like you have the country to yourself.
 Croatia is a country with over a thousand islands, a long coastline dotted with sun-bleached medieval towns, a cosmopolitan capital city, an underappreciated wine region, and an untrammeled inland landscape that sees a fraction of the tourists that the Dalmatian Coast brings in.

 This travel guide to Croatia can give you the tips and tricks you need so you can plan the ultimate adventure there.

 Click Here for City Guides

 Top 5 Things to See and Do in Croatia